113ll3/Ibmclouddocscli/idt/commands.md

 deploy-target: "container"

-deploy-image-target: "registry.<IBM Cloud Region>.icr.io/<Container Registry Namespace>/<App-Name>"
+deploy-image-target: "registry.<{{site.data.keyword.cloud_notm}} Region>.icr.io/<Container Registry Namespace>/<App-Name>"

 ibm-cluster: "mycluster"
 ```

 In the `cli-config.yml`, you can define the location of a Helm chart in the `chart-path` property and configure the `deploy-image-target` as shown in the example.
 The `deploy-image-target` element in the `cli-config.yml` is used instead of the `repository` and `tag` elements in the `chart/values.yml` file.
 To deploy to {{site.data.keyword.cloud_notm}} specifically, set the configuration element `ibm-cluster` to the name of the Kubernetes cluster that you created in {{site.data.keyword.cloud_notm}}.
+If you don't specify the cluster name, you'll be prompted to select it from a list of your available clusters.

 ### Deploying to {{site.data.keyword.cloud_notm}} Foundry Enterprise Environment
 {: #deploy-cfee}